Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 * Filtering data
 * Applying machine learning techniques for regression problem and evaluation

 ###<a name="cd"></a>Collecting the data
+Application written in JAVA is developed for this project.
+App is containing two "pieces".
+First piece's role is to collect data from EBay.
+Main graphical form [CollectingDataForm] creates new thread [CollectingDataThread] that every 12h calls EBay's API two times.
+First time it collects 10000 laptop's IDs, and second time calls API to extract all available data (attributes) for each laptop based on laptop's ID.
+Second piece [main] is programmed to do core cleaning of collected data (ex: All brand names to upper case, MB to GB for RAM, MHZ to GHZ for processor speed, ...). [cleaning rules can be found in Laptop call, inside setter methods]
+Conceptual Class diagram of application can be seen in picture below.
 ![alt tag](https://raw.github.com/Angemon92/Inetelligent_systems-Laptop_price_prediction/master/Pictures/EBay laptops.png)
-`Conceptual Class Diagram of application.
-Only important attributes and methods are prezent.
+`Only important attributes and methods are prezent.
 Laptop class is domain class and it is used by most of the classes in project.`
-- Story about application logic

 ###<a name="fdea"></a>Filtering data and exploratory analysis